ghc-proposals/ghc-proposals/proposals/0000-fine-grained-undecidable.md

     %NoTerminationCheck ; instance Eq (Tree a a) => Eq (Rose a) where ..
     ```

-3. **Quantified constraint**: the `%NoTerminationCheck` modifier before the `forallp  in a quantified constraint skips its termination check.
+3. **Quantified constraint**: the `%NoTerminationCheck` modifier before the `forall` in a quantified constraint skips its termination check.

     ```haskell
     f :: forall a. (%NoTerminationCheck forall b.
 C b a => C a a) => a -> a